Skip to main content

 • EventsSystem

-• Packs all events in the Events resource and send them to the specified clients.
+• Packs all events in the Events resource and sends them to the specified clients.

 To customize the dispatcher, checkout this tutorial.